Puakea Nogelmeier

-Puakea Nogelmeier is a kumu hula, linguist, scholar, researcher, writer and Hawaiian composer who is Professor Emeritus of Hawaiian Language at the University of Hawaiʻi at Mānoa and Executive Director of Awaiaulu.
-Nogelmeier was Professor at the Kawaihuelani Center for Hawaiian Language at the University of Hawai‘i at Mānoa.
-His translation of The Epic Tale of Hiiakaikapoliopele won the 2008 Samuel M. Kamakau Award for books of the year.
+Puakea Nogelmeier is a kumu hula, linguist, scholar, researcher, writer and American composer of Hawaiian music and chant who is Professor Emeritus of Hawaiian Language at the University of Hawaiʻi at Mānoa and Executive Director of Awaiaulu.
+Nogelmeier was Professor at the Kawaihuelani Center for Hawaiian Language at the University of Hawaiʻi at Mānoa.
+His translation of The Epic Tale of Hiʻiakaikapoliopele won the 2008 Samuel M. Kamakau Award for books of the year.

 Nogelmeier was born Marvin Nogelmeier.
 He was given the Hawaiian name, Puakea, by kumu hula Maiki Aiu Lake.
 "Puakea" translates to "fair child."
 Nogelmeier was trained in hula by Mililani Allen, learned Hawaiian chant from Edith Kanakaʻole and Edith Kawelohea McKinzie.
 He learned much of the Hawaiian language and culture from Theodore Kelsey, Sarah Nākoa, and Kamuela Kumukahi.

 In 1999, Honolulu's public bus transportation service, TheBus, hired Nogelmeier to rerecord the voice announcements featured on the bus.
-More than 5,000 individual phrases and place names were recorded for the program.
+Nearly 6,000 individual phrases and place names were recorded for the program.
 In the process, Nogelmeier researched each Hawaiian place name to ensure the most accurate pronunciation.
-The recordings have helped to standardize how people pronounce Hawaiian place names.
+The recordings have helped to standardize how people pronounce these names.

 Life

-University (1984-2018)

-In 1984, Nogelmeier began teaching Hawaiian language at the University of Hawaii at Mānoa.

-Puakea Nogelmeier retired from the University of Hawaii at Mānoa after teaching for 35 years.
+In 1984, Nogelmeier began teaching Hawaiian language at the University of Hawaiʻi at Mānoa.
+He retired in 2018 after teaching for 35 years.